Mark Allen admits he would not relish behind-closed-doors World Championships

 Advertising

-In common with most of his big-name contemporaries, Allen is using the lightly-regarded format as a chance to get used to the unusual environment which he believes he will have endure for some time yet.
+In common with most of his big-name contemporaries, Allen is using the lightly-regarded format as a chance to become used to the unusual environment which he believes he will have endure for some time.

-“I think the way this tournament has been set up is a sign of the times, and the next few months is going to be similar,” added Allen.
+“I think the way this tournament has been set up is a sign of the times, and the next few months is going to be similar,” Allen said.

 “I wanted to get used to playing behind closed doors without a crowd and having to get your own equipment.
 It’s a big change from what we’re used to but they’ve done an unbelievable job keeping us safe.”